-Cycling is getting more and more popular with both young and old.
-Whether you are cycling for sport, pleasure or as a simple and cheap form of commuting, cycling has many benefits to both the rider and the environment.
+Cycling is a popular activity for people of all ages.
+Whether you are cycling for sport, pleasure or as a simple and cheap way of commuting, it has many benefits to both the rider and the environment.

-See below for details of adult cycle training offered by KCC.
+See below for details of adult cycle training offered by Kent County Council.

 Cycle safely on Kent’s Roads

 Adults – Kent County Council offers a wide range of training courses for Adults, from Learning to Ride right through to advanced levels to give you the skills and confidence to ride in busier environments such as town centres.

 As the saying goes, ‘You’re never too old to learn’, so why not check out our courses at:

 Children – Bikeability is the Dept for Transport recognised Cycle training programme for children.
 Kent County Council are proud to offer this comprehensive cycle training programme to children from Year 5 onwards.

 Levels 1 & 2 are intended for children Years 5- 6 in Primary schools, whereas Level 3 is intended for Years 7-10 in Secondary schools.

 Have a look at our YouTube page for ‘Top Tips’ for bike maintenance to make sure your bicycle is road-worthy.